 Tribunal claims

-Potentially next year, the FWA will have the power to bring
+Potentially next year, the FWA will have the power to bring on behalf of a worker.

 They’ll also be able to offer legal advice and assistance to someone who is, or possibly is, involved in a civil legal case concerning employment or trade union law.